 The Transport and Mobility group studies the influence of urban transportation, land use and services on health in an integrated manner.
 The emphasis is on how the combinations of location of home, transportation options and provision of services determines mobility and access to services.
-The group uses engineering, environmental and epidemiological models to predict the expected impacts of transport and land use policies on population health and health inequalities across the life-course.
+The group uses engineering, environmental and epidemiological models to predict the expected impacts of transport and land use policies on population health and health inequalities.
 The work is integrated closely with work on Housing and Neighbourhood.

 Case Studies on Transport Policy, 8 (1), pp. 59-66, 2020.

 Transportation Research Part C, 102 (1), pp. 1-19, 2019.